trunk-io/docs/check/configuration/supported/clang-tidy.md

 ## Auto Enabling

-clang-tidy will be auto-enabled if any of its config files are present: *`.clang-tidy`*
+clang-tidy will be auto-enabled if a `.clang-tidy` config file is present.

 ## Settings

 clang-tidy supports the following config files:
 * `.clang-tidy`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.clang-tidy` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `.clang-tidy` if your project does not already have one.

+## Usage Notes

 We only support using clang-tidy from Bazel and CMake projects.